matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 }
 ```

-If there is no `thread_id` field than no thread information was supplied with
+If there is no `thread_id` field then the receipt applies to the unthreaded
-the receipt, clients may interpret this as only applying to the main timeline or
+timeline.
+Clients may interpret this as applying only to the main timeline or
-as applying across all threads, if possible.
+as applying across the main timeline and all threaded timelines.

 ### Sending threaded receipts over federation